Construction of the Virginia approaches to Arlington Memorial Bridge: The Washington Boulevard route

 Work on the Washington Boulevard approach actually began in 1931.
 Angry citizens pushed the county to begin construction, but it ended after the county election in November 1931 left supervisors safe in office for another two years.
 Arlington County engineers quickly called the Washington Boulevard route south of the cemetery inappropriate.

 The Washington Boulevard route received a significant boost when, on January 27, 1933, Arlington County, the NCPC, and the United States Department of War reached an agreement on rights-of-way along the route.
 The agreement gave the county a 100 ft right-of-way across Fort Myer and the southwestern tip of Arlington National Cemetery and another 60 ft right-of-way from the cemetery to Mount Vernon Memorial Parkway across War Department land.
 The agreement absolved the War Department from expending any funds on the road construction project, and committed the NCPC to seek a $35,000 appropriation to construct the road from the cemetery to the parkway.

-As he did for the Lee Highway approach, Arlington County Board of Supervisors chairman Harry A. Fellows formally ordered County Manager Roy S. Braden to begin acquiring rights-of-way for the Washington Boulevard approach on February 28, 1933.
 The National Industrial Recovery Act, signed into law on June 16, 1933, by President Franklin D. Roosevelt, appropriated $200,000 for construction on any approach to the bridge.
 These funds could be used for any approach, including the Washington Boulevard extension.

-The Washington Boulevard project appeared to get another boost when, on July 8, 1933, the CFA said it would approve any approach to Arlington Memorial Bridge, whether it went north or south around Arlington National Cemetery.
+The CFA reaffirmed it would approve any approach to Arlington Memorial Bridge, whether it went north or south around Arlington National Cemetery.
 But no construction began.
 By November 1933, the Works Progress Administration WPA was ready to pay the state and county to employ out-of-work, unskilled laborers on construction projects.
 To take advantage of the offer, Arlington County officials began work to fix the route for the approach to Arlington Memorial Bridge.
-A joint CFA/NCPC group studied the Lee Highway and other approaches to the bridge on November 15, and on December 4 the CFA said it would approve any approach that Virginia and Arlington County did.

 For the first time since 1931, construction on the approach occurred in 1934.
 WPA money was used to hire laborers to begin the extension of the roadway past Lee Boulevard toward the cemetery.
 Construction created a number of traffic hazards.
 By April 1935, the road had reached Fort Myer and Arlington National Cemetery.
 Survey work showed that a lower grade could be achieved by altering the route, but this would require an addition expenditure of $21,966 for rights-of-way.

 But no additional expenditure was made by the county, and work ceased on the Washington Boulevard extension.